 The daycare of the Spanish Royal Guard is where Leonor first began her schooling during her preschool years.
 On 15 September 2008, she started elementary school at the same school her father attended at Santa María de los Rosales School in Aravaca, Spain, where her younger sister Sofía also attends.

 Due to her future role as monarch, she also takes additional classes at home to prepare her for her future role.
 The King and Queen attempt to have breakfast and dinner with their daughters each night and explain to both about matters going on in the country.
-Leonor has been made very well aware of the ongoing situation in Catalonia, according to El País.
+Leonor was made very well aware of the situation in Catalonia regarding independence, according to El País.